 This simple Organic Chicken Broccoli Casserole Recipe post has turned into much more as I got going.
 I ended up learning a lot about germinated brown rice (or ‘sprouted’ rice) and how much healthier it is for us than regular brown rice…read on…

-ORGANIC CHICKEN BROCCOLI CASSEROLE RECIPE FROM MY SISTER, JAN
+ORGANIC CHICKEN BROCCOLI CASSEROLE

 - 1 bunch of organic broccoli, cut into bite sized pieces